fastrgv/hbox4/README.md

 62 68 71 78 79 81 83 84 86 87

 hbox4 is extravagant with memory; all failures
-I have seen are due to shortage of memory.
+I have seen are due to shortage of memory, & lack of progress.